NTUEE-ESLab/2019-MotionDetect/README.md

 # MotionDectect
-** We are using Kanban development: Situations of developing shoud be updated at the top of logs **（Due)
+~~ We are using Kanban development: Situations of developing shoud be updated at the top of logs ~~

 ** We decide to use Iteration design pattern, when updated, a log record must be added as a reminder to each other **
 ## Status: